 March 11, 2020

-For over 37 years, our communities have been founded on providing the absolute best care for our residents.
+For 40 years, our communities have been founded on providing the absolute best care for our residents.
 Without their trust in us, we wouldn’t be here today, and we are extremely grateful for the opportunity to serve them and create truly personalized experiences every single day.

 These experiences across all StoryPoint communities include adhering to safety protocols established over years of industry knowledge and experience.
 These safety protocols are used to protect against the spread of seasonal illnesses and viruses, like COVID-19.